JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 WIT UK, in conjuction with [Worsley Institute Training](https://worsleyinstitute.com/pages/worsley-institute-training-wit-mission-statement) is delighted to announce our next intake which commences in March 2024.

-You will find information about the programme structure, dates and fees by clicking on the following link.
+You will find information about the programme structure, dates and fees by clicking on the links below.

 ## Programme structure